As an Amazon Associate I earn from qualifying purchases.

 Several days of prepping, cooking, and baking things ahead of time, keeping things outside in the cold garage or in every nook and cranny of every fridge and freezer in the house, and just generally spending all of our energy on one day.

-A few years ago, Matt’s parents said “we’re going on a cruise, see ya!” and they ditched us and the 30 people party.
+A few years ago, Matt’s parents said “we’re going on a cruise, see ya!” and they ditched us and the 30 people party and had their Thanksgiving dinner on a boat.
 And you know what?
 I don’t blame them one bit.